joseph-abell/josephabell/content/blog/c-sharp-mvc-refresher/index.md

 * `dotnet ef migrations add initial`, which creates the initial migration
 * `dotnet ef database update`, which updates the database with the migration changes

+More information about how to use migrations, including how to set up relationships, can be found a the [microsoft docs](https://docs.microsoft.com/en-us/ef/ef6/modeling/code-first/migrations/)

 Migrations describe changes to the database over time.
 They allow for replicatable, and safe changes to the database, by giving you a history of